yqsongGitHub/RENC/README.md

 ------
 ## Example: KLF5 is the top candidate target in squamous cell carcinoma
 ### Step1:  Get all the enhancer-gene regulatory relationships from the input BEDPE file and BED file.
-The ***Duplication_Squamous.bed*** file contains the genomic coordinates of duplication hotspots or regions associated with squamous cell carcinoma.
+The ***Duplication_Squamous.bed*** file contains the genomic coordinates of duplication hotspots of squamous cell carcinoma.
 The ***SqCC_BICR31.bedpe*** file, derived from HiChIP experiments, is mapped to hg19 in the BICR31 (squamous cell carcinoma) cell line.
 The ***output*** provides all the enhancer-gene regulatory relationships and the RENC score for each candidate gene, including KLF5.
 ```
 bash ./src/RENC.sh -r ./src/RENC.R  \
 -d ./example/input/Duplication_Squamous.bed \